saptarshibasu/azure-study/README.md

   * Backend pools - Pooling all backend VMs or scale set
   * Health probes
   * Load balancing rules
-  * Inbound NAT rules - Routing rules to individual VMs
+  * Inbound NAT rules - Routing rules to individual VMs (It can be used to RDP to individual VMs)

 ![Choosing Load Balancer](load-balancing-decision-tree.png)